DMK MLA Ku Ka Selvam meets Nadda, denies joining BJP

 DMK legislator Ku Ka Selvam on Tuesday called on BJP National President JP Nadda in New Delhi but denied speculations he was joining the saffron party.
 Selvam, representing the Thousand Lights Assembly constituency here, praised "Prime Minister Narendra Modi ji" and wanted DMK president M K Stalin to snap ties with the Congress and condemn the outfit Karuppar Kootam for denigrating Tamil god Lord Murugan's 'Kanda Shashti Kavacham' hymn.

 He also urged Stalin to hold the party's internal elections.
-The MLA, who drove with BJP Tamil Nadu unit president L Murugan to Nadda's house, told reporters here he was in the national capital to meet Union Railways Minister Piyush Goyal to seek projects for his constituency.
+The MLA, who drove with BJP Tamil Nadu unit president L Murugan to Nadda's house, told reporters in Delhi, he was in the national capital to meet Union Railways Minister Piyush Goyal to seek projects for his constituency.

 Asked if he would join the BJP, Selvam replied, "as Thousands Lights MLA I have come here to put forth my demands for my constituency's development."
 Asked about Murugan accompanying him during the visit, Selvam replied the former was BJP state chief.
 Also, he praised "Prime Minister Narendra Modi ji" for his good governance and wished him for his efforts to construct Ram temple at Ayodhya.